crusher-dev/docsv2/docs/development/architecture.md

 Crusher is all-in-one solutionm it replace many tools in testing workflow.
 We're opinionated and building features to make e2e workflow easy.

-At high level, it has 3 component
+At top level, it has 3 component

-- <span className="highlight_green">Crusher app</span> -  local app to run and record tests in project
+- <span className="highlight_green">Crusher app</span> - local app to record and run tests in project

 -  <span className="highlight_green">Test executor</span> - running test across web browser using configuration